GhostCite: A Large-Scale Analysis of Citation Validity in the Age of Large Language Models: Measuring the Unreliability: LLM Benchmark

-To assess whether LLMs can reliably evaluate citation validity, we conducted an auxiliary experiment where each of the 13 models was prompted to verify 100 bibliographic entries with known ground truth from our archival analysis in \cref{sec:archival_results} (50 valid, 50 invalid, full prompt is listed in Appendix~\ref{app:llm_judge_prompt}).
+To assess whether LLMs can reliably evaluate citation validity, we prompted each of the 13 models to verify 100 bibliographic entries with known ground truth from our archival analysis in \cref{sec:archival_results} (50 valid, 50 invalid, full prompt in Appendix~\ref{app:llm_judge_prompt}).
 Each model was prompted to classify each entry as VALID or INVALID, with both online search and chain-of-thought prompting enabled in API settings, and we measured their accuracy.

-Table~\ref{tab:judge_accuracy} shows that LLMs perform poorly at citation validation, achieving only 38\% average accuracy, even lower than random guessing (50\%).
+\cref{tab:judge_accuracy} shows that LLMs perform poorly at citation validation, achieving only 38\% average accuracy, even lower than random guessing (50\%).
 Only ERNIE exceeded 50\% accuracy (56\%), but achieved this by aggressively flagging citations as invalid: it correctly identified all 50 invalid citations (100\% precision) but misidentified 88\% of valid citations as fabricated.
 This finding is concerning: not only do LLMs hallucinate citations prolifically, they also \textit{cannot reliably verify citations} when prompted to do so.
 Users cannot solely rely on LLMs to self-correct or validate bibliographic outputs.